kaiusl/KLPlugins.RaceEngineer/NOTES.md

 - [ ] Use broadcast data do detect race starts (it give session phase).
 Fall back to current crude method if broadcast data is not available
 - [ ] Add graphical settings manager inside SimHub
 - [ ] Test performance.
-    - [x] First call is slow - C# uses JIT compilation
-        - First data update takes long (~100ms) but it's okay as nothing happend in game then.
-        - Regular update seems to take ~0.1ms, which I think is ok.
-If SimHub runs at 60fps, it gives 1000ms/60=16.7ms for one update.
-        - First lap insert to db takes also longer, I suppose there is some allocations going on which are reused later, maybe at assigning parameters.
-        - First insert to FixedSizeDeque seems to be a lot longer than others (is Deque lazily initialized?).
-Same thing for third insert on which we start calculating IQR.
     - Most expensive are db commits.
 Takes around 3-10ms which is a bit much.
         - Tried to use single transaction for lap and stint inserts.
 Works sometimes but not always.
 Figure out why!!!
             - Is there any query between which messes up our single transaction?